SystemsApproach/sdn/netvirt.rst

 As shown in the figure, Geneve looks quite similar to VXLAN, the notable difference being the presence of a set of variable length options.
-The presence of options was a critical feature that built on the experience of earlier systems, where it was realised that the limited space in a VXLAN header was insufficient to pass metadata related to virtual networks from one end of a tunnel to another.
+The presence of options was a critical feature that built on the experience of earlier systems, where it was realized that the limited space in a VXLAN header was insufficient to pass metadata related to virtual networks from one end of a tunnel to another.
 An example use of such metadata is to convey the logical source port of a